Z80-Retro/Z80-Retro-Manual/Z80-RETRO-ARCHITECTURE.md

   The CPU Board is built around the Zilog 8 bit Z80 CPU.
 It has a 16 bit wide address bus which means it can address a maximum of 64kb of memory.
-It also has a seperate IO Bus used to access peripherals.
+It also has a separate IO Bus used to access peripherals.

 - RAM